Thomas Duncan-Watt

 Thomas Duncan-Watt is an Australian screenwriter and playwright.
-He has won three AWGIE awards for his screenplays from five nominations.
+He has won three AWGIE Awards for his screenplays from five nominations.
 His work on UK series Dennis & Gnasher earned the series its first BAFTA nomination.
 In 2017, he was one of the mentors at the Arts/Screen Hackathon, along with Sarah Houbolt and others, which was organized by Australia Council for the Arts.
+In 2021, he won the John Hinde Award for Excellence in Science Fiction Writing for his work on the series Space Nova.
+In 2022 his original series The Eerie Chapters of Chhaya was announced as the winner of the Kindred co-production initiative between the ABC and CBC networks.

 Career

 TV writing

 Duncan-Watt began his career as a writer on Australian comedy series Good News Week.
 His series credits include Dennis & Gnasher, Pirate Express, Winston Steinburger & Sir Dudley Ding-Dong, Beat Bugs, Alien TV.
 In 2018, Duncan-Watt was brought on as one of the writers on sci-fi action series Space Nova, for which he also wrote the pilot.
-The series was subsequently nominated for two AWGIE awards, with Duncan-Watt winning the award for his episode Ghost Station.
+The series was subsequently nominated for two AWGIE Awards, with Duncan-Watt winning the award for his episode Ghost Station.
 In 2019, Duncan-Watt, and collaborator, Suren Perera won Best in Show at the Asian Animation Summit in Seoul for their 'original concept', Escape from Pirate Asylum.
-Duncan-Watt and Perera were also the first international winners of the Ottawa Animation Festival’s ‘Pitch THIS’ competition, for their original series, Owl & Cloud.
+Duncan-Watt and Perera were also the first international winners of the Ottawa Animation Festival's ‘Pitch THIS’ competition, for their original series, Owl & Cloud.